 - 1. Once the final design is approved the Engineer for in-house projects and Consultant for consultant projects shall calculate the final quantities.
 Two (2) independent sets of quantities must be prepared on each project.
 Any discrepancies between the two (2) sets of quantities should be resolved at this time. - 2.
 For in-house projects, the final quantities shall be placed on an input sheet and given to the Specifications Section along with any special verbiage required to be incorporated into the specifications.
-See Appendix III for both water and sewer input sheets [96].
-Consultants may use but need not supply the Water Department with input sheets as they are an in-house design aid. - 3.
-For projects done by Consultants the method may vary; however, the Quantities Verification form must be submitted.
+See Appendix III for water, sewer, and green input sheets [96]. - 3.
+For projects done by Consultants, the quantities shall be completed on the PWD Quantities Spreadsheets in Appendix III [96] and be submitted with the Final Design Package.
+The Quantities Verification form must also be submitted in the Final Design Package.